Table of content

 Therefore, vendors should include maintenance in the project scope and consider its cost during budgeting.
 That includes taking care of the infrastructure and server framework, regular updates, quality assurance automation, etc.

-Out of scope task
+Out of Scope Task

 Some scope changes are part of the plan.
 But if a client has an incomplete picture of the functionality before the project begins, that’s asking for extra costs.
 In this case, a vendor complements the estimation and proceeds with new feature implementation.